Buyer’s Guide to Force Plates

 News & AnnouncementsLast Updated:

-In recent years, force plates have become a mainstay in health, sport, tactical, and academic sectors.
-Where historically only a few highly complex and expensive options existed in the market, there is now a wide array of force plate brands and models accessible to practitioners in the field.
+In recent years, force plates have become a mainstay in health, sport, tactical and academic sectors.
+Whereas historically, only a few highly complex and expensive options existed in the market, there is now a wide array of force plate brands and models accessible to practitioners in the field.

-Ok, so now you know what force plates are and the benefits of using them, it is time to now work out which force plates are most suited to your setting (or settings for those on the move – which is an important consideration in deciding the right force plates for you).
+Okay, so now you know what force plates are and the benefits of using them.
+Now it is time to work out which force plates are most suited to your setting (or settings for those on the move – which is an important consideration in deciding the right force plates for you).
 Like most things in life, talking to an expert in the field can often be the best way of getting information tailored to your circumstances.

 Who are you going to be conducting your force plate testing with?